-- By signing this contract, the parent agrees to support the school's discipline policy. - Our 'Code of Conduct' is based on mutual respect, & is applicable to all stakeholders. - Staff monitor and follow-up behavioural issues in a fair, consistent manner In line with the behaviour bilo directed by SPEA and the MOE.
+- By signing this contract, the parent agrees to support the school's discipline policy. - Our 'Code of Conduct' is based on mutual respect and is applicable to all stakeholders. - Staff monitor and follow-up behavioural issues in a fair, consistent manner in line with the behaviour bilo directed by SPEA and the MOE.
 Incidents are recorded using the platform 'Phoenix Classroom' which is filed in the student's online portfolio.
-Multiple incident reports over time and serious safety issues would lead to a warning letter following the Behaviour Policy (following the sanctions directed by SPEA and the Bilo) and GCS Ladder System (See below) - Students are expected to learn from their mistakes and reflect on 'how to do better next time'.
-Students who repeat irregularities & receive more than one WL would have an IBP (Individual Behaviour Plan) managed by Heads of School. - Warning Letters are issued immediately for serious violations (such as fighting) or due to repeated irregularities over time. - After 2 Warning Letters, a child's re-enrolment would be blocked & the child would be 'On Probation'. - Students whose behaviour does not significantly improve would not be readmitted for the following academic year.

-• Students receiving 3 Warning Letters are automatically blocked from reenrolment for the following academic year
+Multiple incident reports over time and serious safety issues would lead to a warning letter following the Behaviour Policy (following the sanctions directed by SPEA and the Bilo) and GCS Rewards and Sanctions system. - Students are expected to learn from their mistakes and reflect on 'how to do better next time'.
+Students who repeat irregularities and receive more than one warning letter would have an IBP (Individual Behaviour Plan) managed by the Heads of School. - Warning Letters are issued immediately for serious violations (such as fighting) or due to repeated irregularities over time. - After 2 warning letters, a child's re-enrolment would be blocked and the child would be 'on probation'. - Students whose behaviour does not significantly improve will not be readmitted for the following academic year. - Students receiving 3 warning letters are automatically blocked from reenrolment for the following academic year